micans/pick/README.md

 pick -Ai '.*'::__^0^/gt/,test < data.txt
 ```

+Currently the epsilon and order-of-magnitude tests `/ep/` and `/om/`
+are hardwired to their default values of `1.0001` and `2`, unlike their row selection counterparts
+that allow an optional band argument.

 The `ifelse` operator takes three argument.
 The first argument is tested.
 If it looks like a number
 the test is whether it is nonzero.
 Otherwise the test fails only if the first argument is the empty string.